Aconcagua Gear List

 2nd layer | Warm pants

-A good option is the Soft-Shell Wind stopper pants, highly versatile due to their fabric's elasticity or the polar type.
-Reinforced in areas prone to wear.
+A good option is the Soft-Shell Windstopper pants, which are highly versatile due to their fabric's elasticity or the polar type.
+They are reinforced in areas prone to wear.
 Prima Lof pants are also an option for Aconcagua.

 3rd layer | Rainproof pants

-They are Gore-tex pants that are designed to protect from rain, snow, and wind.
+They are Gore-tex pants designed to protect from rain, snow, and wind.
 They are used as the outer Layer.

-They must offer full-length or side zippers in changing conditions without removing any footwear.
-Regardless of intended use, stiff pants should not be insulated to allow for a modular layer.
+The layer must offer full-length or side zippers so that people can change clothes in changing conditions without removing their footwear.
+Regardless of their intended use, stiff pants should not be insulated to allow for a modular layer.

-Waterproof, lightweight, and windproof pants make them an excellent option if you want to reinforce the third layer optionally.
+Waterproof, lightweight, and windproof pants make them an excellent option to reinforce the third Layer optLayerly.

 Extra layer (optional) | Prima loft